 Professional HVAC installation technicians know how to carefully and professionally set up these systems to minimize errors that could affect the overall lifespan of the systems.

-How to Know When my Furnace Needs to be Replaced?
+How to Know When I Need to Replace My Furnace?

 As mentioned earlier, your furnace’s useful life may not hit the minimum average lifespan of 15 years.
 Some heating systems will fail even before hitting 12 years, while others will last as long as 35 years.
-So, how do I know when my furnace needs to be replaced?
+So, how will you know when you should replace your furnace?

 Frequent repairs and high maintenance bills

-If the last month has seen you hire an HVAC technician more than ten times and paid over $500 on repairs, you don’t need to be told that your furnace is ready for an upgrade.
+If the last month has seen you hire an HVAC technician more than ten times and paid over $500 on repairs, keep in mind that your furnace is ready for an upgrade.
 Furnaces demand more maintenance and repairs when they have used up most of their useful life.
 Your HVAC technician will advise you accordingly to ensure you can take suitable measures.

 The furnace is not heating your home